-managed properly.

-The company's Code of Conduct is trained to Tokmanni employees.

-All messages sent to Tokmanni's grievance channel are

-Tokmanni will not have any cases of corruption.

-Tokmanni will be not have privacy violations.

-There will be no remarks from authorities related to marketing in Tokmanni.

-The company's Code of Conduct is trained to Tokmanni employees.
-All employees to renew the training in 2018.

-All messages sent to Tokmanni's grievance channel are managed properly.

-Tokmanni will not have any cases of corruption.

-Tokmanni will be not have privacy violations.

-There will be no remarks from authorities related to marketing in Tokmanni.
+The company's Code of Conduct is trained to Tokmanni employees. • All messages sent to Tokmanni's grievance channel are managed properly. • Tokmanni will not have any cases of corruption. • Tokmanni will be not have privacy violations. • There will be no remarks from authorities related to marketing in Tokmanni. • he company's Code of Conduct is trained to Tokmanni mployees.
+All employees to renew the training in 2018. ll messages sent to Tokmanni's grievance channel are nanaged properly. Т okmanni will not have any cases of corruption. Т okmanni will be not have privacy violations. here will be no remarks from authorities related to narketing in Tokmanni.

 - Development of business

 - Integration of responsibility into business

 - Foreign trade

 - Cooperation with various parties to improve responsibility

 - Increasing consumers' knowledge of responsibility

-- · Preventing crime (e.g. shoplifting)
+- Preventing crime (e.g. shoplifting)

 - Development of indicators